btwbrauer/SwissLP/README.md

 # 🇨🇭 Swiss Language Processing (SwissLP)
-This repository supplements the project "Comparative Study of Pre-Trained Models for Swiss German Dialect Classification", which evaluates several text-based and speech-based pre-trained models on the task of Swiss German dialect Classification.
+This repository accompanies the project "Comparative Study of Pre-Trained Models for Swiss German Dialect Classification", which evaluates several text-based and speech-based pre-trained models on the task of Swiss German dialect Classification.

 Swiss German is a continuum of closely related dialects, making dialect classification a challenging low-resource and fine-grained task.
 The goal of this project is to determine which type of pre-training, domain-specific, general-purpose, or speech-based, is most effective for this task.